 Unlike shaving, which leaves sharp, hard hair stubble just below the skin, depilatories leave rounded, smoother edges.
-This is because they have an active ingredient that dissolves the hair shaft.
-The mechanical action of removing the cream with a spatula or sponge helps pull away dissolved hair from the surface of the skin.
+While an active ingredient dissolves the hair shaft, the mechanical action of removing the cream with a spatula or sponge helps pull away dissolved hair from the surface of the skin.
 Stubble is minimal and hair regrowth takes longer.
 Still, you'll likely need treatments weekly, if not more often.

 Like depilatories, waxing goes deeper than shaving.
 Wax is warmed until it’s soft and spreadable.
 It's applied a bit at a time.
 Then a clean white cloth is pressed down on top of the warm wax and is yanked off quickly.
 Hair comes with it — roots and all.
 But it will grow back sooner or later.

 You'll see more permanent leg hair removal results with electrolysis.
 In it, a sterile needle is introduced to a follicle, and the low electric current that passes through it destroys the hair.
 Electrolysis has risks, though.
 As the FDA reports, they include "infection from an unsterile needle and scarring from improper technique."

 Like electrolysis, laser hair removal delivers longer lasting results.
 Laser hair removal uses light pulses to selectively destroy hair follicles by targeting the melanin in them and significantly slowing hair regrowth.
 Unlike other methods, it's gentle on skin and leaves the surrounding tissue undamaged.
 It works for all skin types and most hair colors, and with multiple treatments, it can make the hair-free dream an everyday reality.